 In the fall, I came across a parenting tool that deeply inspired me.
-It's called the Nutured Heart Approach.
+It's as set of strategies called the Nurtured Heart Approach.

 The Nurtured Heart Approach has three pillars or "stands," as defined by the Childrens Success Foundation:

-1. Absolutely No!
+*1. Absolutely No!
 I refuse to energize negativity.
-I will not accidentally reward negativity with my energy, connection, or relationship.
+I will not accidentally reward negativite behaviors with my energy, connection, or relationship.*

 *2. Absolutely Yes!
 I will relentlessly create and energize positivity and success.
 I’m going to energize and nurture first-hand experiences of appreciation, recognition, and acknowledgement.*